Talent Management: 10 Tips for a Successful Strategy

 - Employer branding: Having a strong brand attracts the best candidates.

 - Candidate experience: The experience of the candidate influences the employer brand and reputation.

 - Selection: Selecting people with the right skills and competencies is a critical part of talent management.

 - Referrals: Talent knows talent.
 Referral programs are effective as they help to pick up candidates that onboard quicker and perform better.
 We listed 7 employee referral programs examples you can take a look at to get inspired.

 - Onboarding: Getting people up to speed as quickly as possible helps to make them more productive and increases employee retention.

-- Inboarding: Yes, you read it right.
-When people are promoted internally, they also need support to achieve maximum productivity.
+- Inboarding: When people are promoted internally, they also need support to achieve maximum productivity.
 This is called inboarding.

 - Engagement: Engaged employees are motivated, perform well, and are more likely to stay.

-- Retention: Retention strategies help to keep the best people on board.
-An example is succession planning.
+- Retention: Employee retention strategies help to keep the best people on board.

-- Learning and development: This is not only a common talent management practice, it’s also a Human Resource best practice.
-Educating employees helps increase performance and retention.
+- Learning and development: Educating employees helps increase performance and retention.
 After all, once you’ve recruited the best people, you want to make sure they remain the frontrunners in the field, right?

 - Performance management: An essential part of managing talent is tracking and improving their performance.

 - People analytics: By leveraging data, you can ensure that you’re hitting the right KPIs that have an impact on business outcomes.

 So, how can you determine what to focus on?